 International Swimming Hall of Fame Museum

-The multi-faceted exhibition acknowledges the splendid achievements of the world’s 600 greatest aquatic athletes and features rare photos, Olympic medals, trophies, memorabilia and objects d’art, including artifacts dating from the days of ancient Assyria.
+The multi-faceted exhibition notably acknowledges the achievements of the world’s 600 greatest aquatic athletes.
+It features rare photos, Olympic medals, trophies, memorabilia and objects d’art, including artifacts dating from the days of ancient Assyria.

 Las Olas Boulevard

-Indeed, Fort Lauderdale’s waters are warm and welcoming year-round, the perfect excuse to go and discover the largest collection of warm-water wrecks in the Western world (including a 1900’s 325-foot steamship and a 175-foot long U.S. Coast Guard tender ship) and 75 artificial reefs.
+Indeed, Fort Lauderdale’s waters are warm and welcoming year-round.
+It’s the perfect excuse to go and discover the largest collection of warm-water wrecks in the Western world (including a 1900’s 325-foot steamship and a 175-foot U.S. Coast Guard tender ship) and 75 artificial reefs.

-Understandably, the early wake-up call, sunrises are definitely worth getting up for – especially if enjoyed with coffee in hand on a quiet, private beach like the one at the boat-shaped Sheraton Fort Lauderdale Beach.
+Understandably, the early wake-up call can be somewhat of a rebuttal.
+On the other hand, sunrises in Florida are definitely worth getting up for especially if enjoyed with coffee in hand on a quiet beach like the one at the boat-shaped B-Ocean Resort.
 Every morning holds a different surprise!

 Welcome to 60 acres of tropical paradise!
-This wildlife sanctuary is now the habitat of over 3000 species of rare and exotic, tropical, subtropical, and native plants (including the largest trees in the state), as well as the most important collection of Florida native wildlife like panthers, flamingos, bobcats, eagles and many others – 83 species in total!
+This wildlife sanctuary is now the habitat of over 3000 species of rare and exotic, tropical, subtropical, and native plants including the largest trees in the state.
+In addition, it’s home to Florida native wildlife like panthers, flamingos, bobcats, eagles and many others – 83 species in total!